 Music therapy and music medicine interventions have been used to relieve acute and chronic pain related to noxious procedures and treatments and the disease process.
 Refer to the Integrative Modalities section in the PDQ summary on Pain for information about studies investigating the effect of music on pain.

 Qigong is a component of traditional Chinese medicine that combines movement, meditation, and controlled breathing.
 The intent is to improve blood flow and the flow of qi.
+Some trials, mostly with small sample sizes, have indicated that qigong may improve quality of life and fatigue in cancer patients.
 Refer to the Exercise section in the PDQ summary on Fatigue for more information about how qigong is being studied in cancer-related fatigue.

 Spirituality and religion are important to most individuals in the general population, according to national surveys.
 In health care, concerns about spiritual or religious well-being have sometimes been viewed as an aspect of complementary and alternative medicine, but this perception may be more characteristic of providers than of patients.
 Refer to the PDQ summary on Spirituality in Cancer Care for information about religion, spirituality, spiritual well-being, and health.